dataminer-site/dataminer-site.github.io/docs/guides/performance/how_to_tune_workloads.md

 ### The Effect of Row Groups on Parallelism

 DataMiner parallelizes the workload based on _[row groups](/internals/storage#row-groups),_ i.e., groups of rows that are stored together at the storage level.
-A row group in DuckDB's database format consists of max.
+A row group in DataMiner's database format consists of max.
 122,880 rows.
 Parallelism starts at the level of row groups, therefore, for a query to run on _k_ threads, it needs to scan at least _k_ * 122,880 rows.

 ### Too Many Threads